JCloete/EEE3099S-Design/README.md

 2) If .cproject and .project files are still there.
 Open the project in Atollic by opening the .cproject file directly by clicking on it in the windows file browser.

+3) Or just try import project normally but it gets weird sometimes so \o/ "do this at own risk"

 Code for all aspects of the EEE3099S-Design Project for Group 2

 CLTJAS004